Men Going Their Own Way: Relation to other manosphere groups

-Men's rights movement

-Although some consider MGTOW to be a part of the men's rights movement, others have cited MGTOW's separatist ideology as distinguishing them from the men's rights movement, which engages in activism to try to drive societal change.
-According to Donna Zuckerberg, early MGTOW groups were primarily libertarian and opposed to "big government"; this led to a rift with the men's rights movements who wished to lobby for governmental change, particularly with regards to custody and divorce law.
+Although some consider MGTOW to be a part of the men's rights movement, others have cited MGTOW's separatist ideology as distinguishing them from the MRM, which engages in political activism to try to drive societal change.
+MGTOW members describe men's rights activists and incels as "losers" and "betas".
+Early MGTOW groups were primarily libertarian and opposed to "big government"; this led to a rift with men's rights activists who wished to lobby for governmental change, particularly with regards to custody and divorce law.
+Wright et al. state that the founders of MGTOW were originally men's rights activists who became disillusioned with political activism, believing the "gynocentric world order" could not be changed.

-Pickup artistry

-The MGTOW community has a reciprocal disdain for pickup artists (PUAs) due to their differing opinions towards women.
-Whereas MGTOW focuses on separating entirely from women, pickup artists focus on developing techniques to have sex with women.
-PUA communities have mocked MGTOW as "Virgins Going Their Own Way".
-MGTOW communities deride PUAs as being entirely dependent on women's approval, and because they place so much value in attaining sexual success with women, MGTOW says PUA communities contribute to what they see as overvaluing of women in gynocentric society.